Misdiagnosis of CFS -

 - Multiple Chemical Sensitivity (MCS)

-Consider MCS if you have been exposed to toxins such as amalgams and chemical spraying.
+Consider MCS if you have been exposed to toxins such as amalgams or chemical spraying.

 hypoglycemia if you need to eat frequently and experience

-dizziness if you do not do so.
+dizziness if you do not eat frequently.
 Reactive hypoglycemia is often a symptom not a cause of

 Chronic Fatigue Syndrome.